Indiana

 2) After the one year filing period has passed, a person may file an amended petition seeking expungement of an additional conviction if that conviction’s omission from the original petition was the result of “excusable neglect” or “circumstances beyond the petitioner’s control,” § 35-38-9-9(j).

 Those filing for expungement must pay the filing fees required for filing a civil action ($141), though those fees may be reduced or waived for indigent petitioners. § 35-38-9-8(d).
-There is no filing fee for petitions to expunge non-conviction records. § 35-38-9-1(c).
-An expungement case, and all documents filed in the case become confidential only after the court issues the order granting the petition. § 35-38-9-10(i).
-In 2019, records of “collateral action” (e.g., civil forfeiture) were added to the effect of expungement, and successful past petitioners given the right to return for fuller relief.
+There is no filing fee for petitions to expunge non-conviction records. § 35-38-9-1(e).
+In 2019, records of “collateral action” (e.g., civil forfeiture) were added to the effect of expungement, and successful past petitioners given the right to return for fuller relief. § 35-38-9-0.5.

 I. Effect of expungement

 Restoration of rights: Civil rights, including voting rights and eligibility for public office and jury service, are restored upon expungement. § 35-38-9-10(c).
 Expungement also restores firearms rights, including handgun rights, to those whose dispossession was based on their loss of status as a “proper person.”
 See Attorney General Opinion 2019-6 (December 27, 2019).
-However, expungement relief may not extend to those dispossessed by virtue of conviction of a “serious violent felony.”
+However, expungement relief may not extend to those dispossessed by virtue of conviction of a “serious violent felony” or domestic battery. § 35-38-9-6(f).
 See id., note 3.
 See Part I, supra.

-Discrimination: “It is unlawful discrimination for any person to” refuse to employ, admit or license or “otherwise discriminate against” a person because of a conviction or arrest record that has been expunged or sealed. § 35-38-9-10(a).
-A person whose record is expunged shall be treated “as if the person had never been convicted of the offense,” except that an expunged conviction may be considered in imposing sentence in the event of a subsequent conviction. § 35-38-9-10(d).
-Any person that so discriminates commits a Class C infraction and may be held in contempt by the court issuing the order of expungement or by any other court of general jurisdiction. §35-38-9-10(e).
+Discrimination: “It is unlawful discrimination for any person to” refuse to employ, suspend, expel, refuse to admit, refuse to grant or renew a license, permit, or otherwise discriminate against a person because of a conviction or arrest record that has been expunged or sealed. § 35-38-9-10(b).
+A person whose record is expunged shall be treated “as if the person had never been convicted of the offense,” except that an expunged conviction may be considered in imposing sentence in the event of a subsequent conviction, considered for purposes of an enhancement, or admitted as evidence in the proceedings for a new offense. § 35-38-9-10(e).
+Any person that discriminates commits a Class C infraction and may be held in contempt by the court issuing the order of expungement or by any other court of general jurisdiction. §35-38-9-10(f).
 The non-discrimination provisions have been held to apply to law enforcement as well as other employment.
 See H.M. v.
 State, No. 49A02-1604-MI-700 (Ind.
 Ct.
 App.
 2016).

-Conviction inquiry: In any application for employment, license or “other right or privilege, a person may be questioned about a previous criminal record only in terms that exclude expunged convictions or arrests, such as: ‘Have you ever been arrested for or convicted of a crime that has not been expunged by a court?’” § 35-38-9-10(c).
-In 2020, SB47 modified § 35-38-9-10(a) to provide that if a person whose records have been expunged seeks employment with a law enforcement agency or a probation or community corrections department, the law enforcement agency or the probation or community corrections department may (1) inquire about the person’s expunged records; and (2) refuse to employ the person.
+Conviction inquiry: In any application for employment, license or “other right or privilege, a person may be questioned about a previous criminal record only in terms that exclude expunged convictions or arrests, such as: ‘Have you ever been arrested for or convicted of a crime that has not been expunged by a court?’” § 35-38-9-10(d).
+In 2020, SEA 47 modified § 35-38-9-10(a) to provide that if a person whose records have been expunged seeks employment or volunteer employment with a law enforcement agency or a probation or community corrections department, the law enforcement agency or a probation or community corrections department may (1) inquire about the person’s expunged records; and (2) refuse to employ the person.

-Negligent hiring: In any action alleging negligence an expungement order may be introduced as evidence of due care, and expunged convictions are not admissible as evidence of negligence against a person who relied on the expungement order. § 35-38-9-10(f) and (g).
+Negligent hiring: In any action alleging negligence an expungement order may be introduced as evidence of due care, and expunged convictions are not admissible as evidence of negligence against a person who relied on the expungement order. § 35-38-9-10(g) and (h).

 Credit reporting: Records that have been expunged may not be knowingly reported by “criminal history providers.”
 See § 24-4-18-6(a).
 The definition of this term was extended in 2021 beyond consumer reporting agencies to “persons who regularly publish criminal history information on the Internet.”